FlyableDev/FlyableDoc/docs/faq.md

 ### How does the Flyable compiler work?

-Flyable is compiling Python code into executable files or WebAssembly instructions.
+Flyable compiles Python code into executable files or WebAssembly instructions.
 To do this, it uses a type discovery algorithm and then makes optimisations before generating the desired output.

 <br />
 <br />